Quotes from leaders in psychology reinforce some of the things we already know about therapy.

-The 7 Best Quotes on Therapy and Do they Ring True?
+The 7 Best Quotes on Therapy: Do They Ring True?

-The following selection of quotes rings true because they are healing focused.
-They even help summarize some beautiful concepts in positive psychology.
+The following quotes ring true because they are healing focused.
+They help summarize some beautiful concepts in positive psychology.

 Our wounds are often the openings into the best and most beautiful parts of us.